T&F AI logo Track & Field AI Track & Field AI

 Does it calculate phase ratios?

 Yes.
-The AI estimates hop/step/jump ratios and compares them to optimal biomechanical targets.
+The AI estimates hop/step/jump ratios and compares them to the targets coaches use at each level.

 Can it tell me if my hop is too long?